 What is myopia control?

-There are four primary categories of myopia control treatments: atropine eye drops, multifocal contact lenses, multifocal eyeglasses and orthokeratology (ortho-k).
+There are four primary categories of myopia control treatments: atropine eye drops, multifocal contact lenses, myopia control glasses and orthokeratology (ortho-k).

 Myopia control is important because it may help reduce the risk of vision-threatening complications associated with high myopia later in life — including glaucoma, cataracts, retinal detachment and even blindness.

 Atropine eye drops

 Atropine eye drops commonly are used to reduce the pain associated with certain types of eye inflammation.
 They also relieve focusing fatigue by dilating the pupil and temporarily limiting the eye's ability to automatically change focus (a process called accommodation).

 Multifocal contact lenses are primarily designed to provide clear vision at all distances for people who have refractive errors (nearsightedness, farsightedness and/or astigmatism) and also are experiencing the normal age-related loss of near focusing ability called presbyopia.

 But multifocal contacts also can help slow the progression of myopia in some children.
 One recent two-year study found that nearsighted children who wore multifocal lenses on a daily basis had a 50 percent reduction in the progression of their myopia when compared with similarly nearsighted children who wore regular soft contacts for the same period.

 Multifocal eyeglass lenses work similarly to multifocal contacts to help wearers with presbyopia see clearly at all distances.
 They also have been shown to slow the progression of nearsightedness in children.